connorcrowe/to-lulc-aiml/README.md

 - Improve data & training
     - ✔️ Add water class
     - Migrate to on-the-fly data augmentation
-    - Try different training image pixel densities
+    - ✔️Try different training image pixel densities

 - Predict large area
-    - Look into automated tiling
-    - Collate predictions (explore web API for result viewing)
+    - ✔️ See the [Live Demo](https://connorcrowe.github.io/to-lulc-scale/) or checkout the [Repo](https://github.com/connorcrowe/to-lulc-scale)

 While this approach classifies pixels, future iterations could incorporate instance segmentation for automated building footprint extraction, a key problem in urban planning and disaster response.
 It could also be improved and used on several aerials from different years to analyze the change in other impervious surfaces, a key part of flood response planning.